Isotropy statistics of CMB hot and cold spots: Summary and conclusion

 \section{Summary and conclusion}

-The principal property regarding isotropy of the distributions of local extrema (hot spots and cold spots) of the CMB is an important question that needs to be assessed by performing detailed investigations using the foreground minimized CMB cleaned maps.
-An unusual observed property could give insights into new physics or the existence of any structure (or lack of the same) in the early universe.
-In this article, we presented a modified form of the orientation matrix to account for magnitudes of the data points on a sphere, and extended its study to analyse distributions of hot and cold spots on the CMB maps at low resolution.
-Estimators constructed using the eigenvalues of the orientation matrix were utilised for this purpose.
-We employed the so-called shape ($\gamma^{(s)}$) and strength ($\zeta^{(s)}$) parameters to assess if there are any clusters or girdles (rings) of hot ($s=h$) or cold ($s=c$) spots, and how strongly non-uniform (anisotropic) is their placement on the celestial sphere.
+The principal property of isotropy of the distributions of hot spots and cold spots of the CMB is an important facet that needs to be studied by performing detailed investigations using foreground minimized CMB maps.
+An unusual observed property could give insights into new physics as regards the existence of any structure in the early universe.
+In this article, we presented a modified form of the orientation matrix to account for magnitudes of the data points on a 2-sphere.
+Eigenvalues of this matrix can be used to construct the so-called shape ($\gamma^{(s)}$) and strength ($\zeta^{(s)}$) parameters, where the superscript $s$ can be replaced with $h$ or $c$ to denote hot or cold spots, respectively.
+We employed these parameters as estimators to analyse distributions of hot and cold spots on the CMB maps at low resolution.
+The shape parameter helps distinguish clusters or girdles (rings) of the spots, and the strength parameter quantifies how strongly non-uniform (anisotropic) is their placement on the celestial sphere.
 Large scale homogeneity and isotropy can be investigated quantitatively with the help of these estimators.
 We demonstrated this with the help of two toy model CMB maps.
-The estimators were also evaluated for observed CMB data and compared with those from simulated pure CMB maps using the $\Lambda CDM$ concordance model.
+The estimators were also evaluated for observed CMB maps and compared with those from pure CMB maps, which are Monte-Carlo simulations of statistically isotropic realisations of the CMB obtained using the $\Lambda CDM$ concordance model.